Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

  * > Gold Portal  -With EnableCrystals-  Gold Crystal, Gold Key
  * > White Portal -With EnableCrystals-  Teleport Anything, Traverese with Metals or Ore

-*Portal Drink
+* Portal Drink
- *Allows you do drink and be able to Teleport Anything for a configurable amount of time.
+ * Allows you do drink and be able to Teleport Anything for a configurable amount of time.
 (Turns Any Portal White with base color behind)

 YML files are synced on creation to the rest of the clients.
-Server always override client files on sync, except on finding a new portal or Changing Portal Color.
+Server always override client files on sync, except on finding a new portal or changing Portal color.

 <img src="https://wackymole.com/hosts/typesofcrystals.png" width="248"/> <img src="https://wackymole.com/hosts/nored.png" width="230"/> <img src="https://wackymole.com/hosts/goldPortal.png" width="215"/>